Local Capacity Building

 Supporting Educational Program for Ophthalmologists in Uveitis Field in Asia

-Santen is supporting on-line educational program for trainee and practicing ophthalmologists in uveitis field especially in Asia through donation to L V Prasad Eye Institute which is managed by Hyderabad Eye Institute in India.
-Started in July 2021, this educational program is almost a year long program and includes following activities:
+Santen is supporting on-line educational program for trainee and practicing ophthalmologists in the uveitis field especially in Asia through donation to L V Prasad Eye Institute which is managed by Hyderabad Eye Institute in India since 2021.

 Uveitis on-line education